medoxsmartchain/MDCNetwork/node-example/Readme.md

     Stake

-    To stake NRK coin, all you should do is sending your NRK coin to the NRK Consensus contract address over the NRK network from the validator address.
+    To stake MDC coin, all you should do is sending your MDC coin to the MDC Consensus contract address over the MDC network from the validator address.
-    The NRK Consensus contract address: 0x8db1436097E3d16DD366c138F6953Fb7ee9a96Ad
+    The MDC Consensus contract address: 0x97547762d01e8b256eE5dfa3dDf6EEd30eB83e1B
-    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to NRK and send the NRK coin to the Consensus contract address.
+    The easiest way to do so, is to import your private key or key-store file to your favourite wallet (for example Metamask), switch network to MDC and send the MDC coin to the Consensus contract address.

     You can find your key-store (containing your private key) and the password for the created account in:
-    /NRK/nodes/validator/keys/NRK/UTC--xxxx
+    /MDC/nodes/validator/keys/MDC/UTC--xxxx
-    /NRK/nodes/validator/node.pwd
+    /MDC/nodes/validator/node.pwd

 6. Wait for 1 cycle (approximately 48 hours).